 - Following on from the programme, you will be invited to attend a series of innovation networking events and continue to receive support from your Leeds network and support services.

-This programme will be of particular interest to colleagues in the earlier stages of their research career, up to approximately 10 years after completing their PhD.
+This programme will be of particular interest to colleagues in the earlier stages of their research career, who have completed their PhD within the last 10 years, and who will be employed by the University of Leeds until the end of the Fellowship.

 Please note: due to the time commitment required, you will need to obtain Head of School sign-off for your participation in the programme, and where necessary, support for time away from work commitments to ensure that you have the freedom to fully engage with the programme.

-Register your interest in the Michael Beverley Innovation Fellowship Programme, and find out more about the programme structure and dates.
+Apply for your place on the Michael Beverley Innovation Fellowship Programme, and find out more about the programme structure and dates.

 For more information about this programme please contact Eva Murphy (Programme Coordinator) at firstname.lastname@example.org.